etdavila10/lattice_plot/README.md

 # Weyl Alternation Diagrams for Lie Algebras of rank 2
+* Through 2019 MSRI-UP based on [this paper](#).
+* By: Pamela E. Harris, Eduardo Torres Davila, Juan Ramirez, and Fabrice O. Ulysse

 ## Usage
 * Activate the Python virtual environment (Make sure you are in the directory)